logicalmechanism/CNFT-Origin-Trace/README.md

 ## What is this graph?

-This is a directed graph where each node is a unique wallet and each colored edge is a transaction going between unique wallets.
-The darker edges represent either a withdraw and sell action and do not represent NFT movement.
-Each color used in the graph is defined by the amount of unique wallets.
-If two or more nodes have colors that are equal then its the same wallet.
-The graph starts at the Origin node and follows the NFT as it moves throughout the blockchain.
+This is a directed graph where each node is a unique wallet and each edge is a transaction going between unique wallets.
+The black edges represent an action on the smart contract and do not represent NFT movement.
+The number of colors used in the graph is defined by the amount of unique wallets.
+If two or more nodes have the same color then its the same wallet.
+The graph starts at the Origin node with the minting transaction and follows the NFT as it moves throughout the blockchain.

 ### Requirements